flexanalytics/dbt-business-intelligence/README.md

-# dbt Business Intelligence
+# dbt - Dimensional Modeling, Semantic Layer and Business Intelligence

-**Business Intelligence standards for integrating with dbt**

-This project shows how to structure dbt to enable analytics in a business intelligence (BI) tool for reporting and dashboarding without the need for defining metadata in the BI tool ("Semantic-free BI").
-In short, remove the "black box" of BI by pushing the semantic layer down to dbt and enabling all BI tools to speak the same language in a standardized semantic-free BI experience.
+This dbt project is database agnostic, requires no data sources, and focuses on the following concepts:

-The project also highlights dimensional modeling (star schema) techniques using the Kimball methodology.
+1. **Dimensional Modeling** - dbt data transformations that highlight multi-dimensional (star schema) modeling concepts using the Kimball methodology
+2. **Semantic Layer** - leverage dbt as a semantic layer to define metrics, dimensions, aggregations, calculations, data relationships, business-friendly names and descriptions, synonyms, formatting and other data catalog attributes
+3. **Business Intelligence** - connect Business Intelligence tools to the dbt semantic layer for analysis, focusing on standards for ["Semantic-free" BI](https://towardsdatascience.com/semantic-free-is-the-future-of-business-intelligence-27aae1d11563) integration with dbt that enables BI tools to "speak the same language"

-Tested on both **dbt Core** and **dbt Cloud** versions 1.0+.
+> Tested on both **dbt Core** and **dbt Cloud** versions 1.0+.
 Database agnostic and has been tested with the **Postgres**, **BigQuery**, **Snowflake**, and **Redshift** [adapters](https://docs.getdbt.com/docs/available-adapters).

 ## Create dbt Project

 If you're just getting started learning dbt, then you may want to look at Getting Started with [dbt Core](https://docs.getdbt.com/tutorial/learning-more/getting-started-dbt-core) or [dbt Cloud](https://docs.getdbt.com/tutorial/getting-started)

-### Choose a database
+### Choose a data warehouse

 * **BigQuery** - follow the [dbt BigQuery instructions](https://docs.getdbt.com/tutorial/getting-set-up/setting-up-bigquery#operation/get-account-run) to set up a BigQuery account and connect dbt